streamingfast/substreams-sink-sql/README.md

 # Substreams:SQL Sink

-The Substreams:SQL sink helps you quickly and easily sync Substreams modules to a PostgreSQL or Clickhouse database.
+The Substreams:SQL sink helps you quickly and easily sync Substreams modules to a PostgreSQL, RisingWave, or ClickHouse database.

 ### Quickstart